 An alarm condition for will occur if the local oscillator phase lock loop (PLL) comes out of lock.
-The Mute LED will light if you select to mute the Tx Signal and the Remote LED will light when you select the Remote mode.
+The Remote LED will light when you select the Remote mode.

 FIGURE 2.5 Menu Display and Sequence

 3.0 Environmental Use Information